Tom Farley Bio

 Mixing and Sound Engineer of the Year

 He expanded his education resume and experience as a professor and administrator at Virginia Wesleyan University for over 28 years (1986-2014), He is the retired Director of the Adult Studies Program (2009-2014) and Program Development Coordinator K-12 (2005-2014).
 He is also a retired VWU adjunct professor, teaching evening classes for over 24 years.
-His courses were Physical Geography, Cultural Geography, and Human Geography (GEOG 111, 112 and 113), Secondary Education (Social Studies) Methods (EDUC 375), and Technology for Teaching (EDUC 301) - all designed, developed, and taught by Tom for Virginia Wesleyan University.
-In the area of public school teacher support, he developed the VWU National Board Certified Teachers Support Center - advancing the public awareness and support for National Board Certification candidates in Southeast Virginia.
+His courses were Physical Geography, Cultural Geography, and Human Geography (GEOG 111, 112 and 113), Secondary Education (Social Studies) Methods (EDUC 375), and Technology for Teaching (EDUC 301) - courses designed, developed, and taught by Tom at Virginia Wesleyan University.
+In the area of public school teacher support, Tom, Nancy Winter-Traynor, and Dr. Shirley Hart developed the VWU National Board Certified Teachers Support Center - advancing the public awareness and teacher-based support for National Board Certification candidates in Southeast Virginia.

-Always a believer and proponent of educational technology, he has been a facilitator for several summer technology workshops (GeoTech) sponsored by Microsoft, National Geographic, Virginia Geographic Alliance, Old Dominion University and WHRO Public Television.
+Always a believer and proponent of educational technology, he has been a facilitator (with Gary Miller and Annie Gilstrap) for several summer GeoTech technology workshops sponsored by Microsoft, National Geographic, Virginia Geographic Alliance, Old Dominion University and WHRO Public Television.
 He has been published in the Virginia Geographer, Odyssey of the Mind, Who's Who Among American Teachers, and has had numerous newspaper articles covering his teaching and musical career.

 In the area of business, he is the former President of Soft Pubs Incorporated - makers of Educational and IEP Internet Database software.
-The flagship of the Soft Pubs' line was Easy IEP®, an internet database for compiling, manipulating, and querying Special Education IEP's and their data.
+The flagship of the Soft Pubs' line was Easy IEP®, an internet database for compiling, manipulating, and querying Special Education IEPs and their data.
 It is currently being sold by PCG, Inc. and is the top selling special education software in the country.
-It is currently being utilized by school systems and districts nationwide....including Charlotte-Mecklinburg, Boston, Newark, Houston, Danville, Broward County, Dallas, The District of Columbia, Illinois Cooperatives and Districts, Minneapolis, the State of Tennessee, Philadelphia, Chicago, and hundreds of city, county, and independent school districts in 30+ states across the nation.
-One in five IEPs in the US are created using EasyIEP .
+It is currently being utilized by school systems and districts nationwide....including Charlotte-Mecklenburg, Boston, Newark, Houston, Danville, Broward County, Dallas, The District of Columbia, Illinois Cooperatives and Districts, Minneapolis, Dallas, Springfield, the State of Tennessee, Philadelphia, Chicago, and hundreds of city, county, and independent school districts in 30+ states across the nation.
+One in five IEPs in the US are created and managed using EasyIEP .

 As co-founder and former President of Soft Pubs, Inc., he has been responsible for contributing to the design, help section development, and training development for all Soft Pubs’ products including Easy IEP, Laser Director, The Student Assistant for U.S. History, and The U.S. History Primary Source Documents Collection.